Refugees of the Syrian civil war: Public opinion on Syrian refugees

 In Duke University Law School's Academic Journal, Suman Momin wrote an article entitled A Human Rights Based Approach to Refugees: A Look at the Syrian Refugee Crisis and Responses from Germany and the United States.
 Momin lays out the most common moral and intrinsic arguments that affect citizens' opinions on refugee issues such as the Syrian Refugee Crisis.
 Momin introduces the "Good Samaritan" argument, the protection argument, and the political responsibility argument.
 The Good Samaritan argument states that people are in favor of helping non-citizens who are refugees as long as they believe that by helping, their own country will not be sacrificing anything.
 The protection argument stems from the idea that humans care about the rights and lives of others.
 This argument means that people pay attention to emotional debates that use photos of refugees or play at emotional connections, making people want to protect or save refugees.
 Finally, the political responsibility argument states that people are more willing to help when they think providing aid or letting in refugees with advance their own country politically.
 Where Americans stand on these moral rationales is what influences their opinion of foreign policy issues towards Syrian refugees.

-In a Quinnipiac University Poll from February 16 through February 21, 2016, responding to the question "Do you support or oppose accepting Syrian refugees into the U.S.?", 74% of Democrats and 43% of Independents were in support of Syrian refugees coming to the US while only 13% of Republicans were in support.
+In a Quinnipiac University Poll from 16 February through 21 February 2016, responding to the question "Do you support or oppose accepting Syrian refugees into the U.S.?", 74% of Democrats and 43% of Independents were in support of Syrian refugees coming to the US while only 13% of Republicans were in support.
 82% of Republicans were opposed to Syrian refugees coming to the US, 51% of Independents and 22% of Democrats.
 4% to 5% of people in each party had no answer.
 The poll had a margin of error of plus or minus 2.9.
 This poll indicates that Democrats are largely in favor of Syrian refugees entering the US while Republicans are largely opposed and considering the margin of error, Independents are completely split on the issue.

-In another poll taken by Gallup on January 30 and 31, 2017 Gallup asked people "Thinking now about some of the specific actions Donald Trump has taken since he has been in office, would you say you approve or disapprove of indefinitely suspending the United States' Syrian refugee program" 32% of people approved Trump's actions suspending the Syrian refugee program 62% of people disapproved and 6% of people were unsure (margin of error of plus or minus 4).
+In another poll taken by Gallup on 30 and 31 January 2017 Gallup asked people "Thinking now about some of the specific actions Donald Trump has taken since he has been in office, would you say you approve or disapprove of indefinitely suspending the United States' Syrian refugee program" 32% of people approved Trump's actions suspending the Syrian refugee program 62% of people disapproved and 6% of people were unsure (margin of error of plus or minus 4).